mittwald/kubernetes-replicator/README.md

 - Set the value `grantClusterAdmin`to `true`, which grants the service account admin privileges.
 This is set to `false` by default, as having a service account with that level of access might be undesirable due to the potential security risks attached.

-- Set the lists of needed api groups and resources explicitely.
+- Set the lists of needed api groups and resources explicitly.
 These can be specified using the value `privileges`. `privileges` is a list that contains pairs of api group and resource lists.

   Example: